Skip to main content

 Research

-My current research lies in investigating the nature of virtue: what is a virtue?
+My current research focuses on investigating the nature of virtue: what constitutes a virtue?
 What makes it good?
 What role should virtues play in ethical evaluation?

 Here is a talk I gave in 2018 at the Royal Institute of Philosophy in London: Virtues as Perfections of Human Powers